AlexeyMalafeev/kfw-the-game/docs/backlog.md

 all levels are 100 exp, calc win exp relative to winner's level (how difficult was the fight? + bonuses)

 tavern trouble, losers pay for the breakages

-master day action: do street performance

-Choose a move to learn: as a table

 more ASCII and a better matching function for name of move and art